-Winchester Christmas Market is widely considered one of the best Christmas markets in England– and for good reason.
+Winchester Christmas Market is widely considered one of the best Christmas markets in the UK– and for good reason.
 It's lively, large and has some incredible exhibitors from all over the world.

 Winchester may not be one of the biggest Christmas markets in Europe (like these ones!) but it's definitely worth a visit if you're in the UK in December.